 A group of young people who plan a solidarity project can seek for support from an organisation (any public or private body).
 An organisation may apply on their behalf for a grant under the European Solidarity Corps.
-The role of the organisation should be mainly administrative, to support the group in the project life-cycle administrative and financial tasks.
+The role of the organisation should be administrative, to support the group in the project life-cycle administrative and financial tasks.
 However, it can also offer support and guidance in identifying and documenting learning outcomes.

 Young people carrying out a Solidarity Project may be supported by coaches.
 A coach is a resource person who could have youth work experience to accompany groups of young people and support their participation through different phases of the project.
-The coach will remain outside the Solidarity Project, so he/she will not be a member of the group.
+The coach will remain outside the Solidarity Project, so he/she will not be a member of the group and if needed, can come from an organisation applying on behalf of the group.
 The coach empowers the group of young people in those areas and topics they need support in, in order to successfully implement the project by themselves and can play different roles based on the needs of the group.
 This could be done through regular coaching sessions throughout the project period, punctual trainings on specific topics or a combination of both.
 The coach can provide advice on having quality learning process and assist in identifying and documenting learning outcomes at the end of the project.
 The group of young people can use the support of one or several coaches depending on their needs.
 As a principle, the coach works with the applying group of young people, not with the target group(s) of the project.